 I’m not sure I’ve met a gifted kid (or adult) yet who doesn’t have some incongruent strengths and weaknesses.
-Some will be reading on a high school level and completing math on a 1st grade level.
-Some will be masterful musicians, but throw tantrums well into their teens.
+Some will be reading on a high school level and completing math on a 1st-grade level.
+Some will be masterful musicians but throw tantrums well into their teens.
 Not all incongruencies have to be quite so drastic, of course.
 In fact, gifted or not, everyone has strengths and weaknesses…and that’s ok.

 I’ve always tried to be frank with my children and let them know (kindly) where strengths and weaknesses are.
 It gives us a chance to celebrate the strengths and work together on strategies to build the weaknesses.
 When children take ownership of the weaknesses, it’s much easier to get them to be “all in” on whatever steps we take to overcome them.

-5. Work on weaknesses.
+5. Work On Weaknesses

 One way I’ve found to overcome weaknesses – whether academic, functional, or emotional – is the practice of brain training.
 That’s a simple little phrase to encompass physical exercises and game-like activities that build neurons and strengthen executive functioning skills.

 Executive functioning skills like attention, memory, comprehension, processing, and logical thinking all work together to help us learn better, think better, and act better.
 Brain training is one of my go-to methods for working on any weakness in gifted kids.
-Of course, if there was problem with spelling, I would utilize phonics, hands-on lessons, and spelling rules to specifically work on the issue.
+Of course, if there was a problem with spelling, I would utilize phonics, hands-on lessons, and spelling rules to specifically work on the issue.
 But, I would be working through brain training activities at the same time to build the muscles in the brain so that the phonics, hands-on lessons, and spelling rules have a better job of “sticking.”

-6. Work on intensities.
+6. Work on Intensities

 Brain training is a FOR SURE tactic I use when dealing with intense behaviors, perfectionist tendencies, and anxieties that often accompany giftedness.
-The exercises and games go a LONG way in ordering the brain so that logical thinking about behaviors and emotions win in the end.
+The exercises and games go a LONG way in ordering the brain so that logical thinking about behaviors and emotions wins in the end.

 I’ve never been one to over-excuse the intensities of my children.
 Not that I’m insensitive at all!
 However, I’ve made it my mission as a mom to help my children understand that good character trumps acting out based on feelings.
 While it’s okay to have certain feelings, it’s not okay to do anything we want with those feelings.
 So, a good dose of discipline goes alongside a generous dose of understanding.
 Working on strategies for dealing with the intensities is a must, too.

 There may come a time when academic struggles, learning disabilities, and/or emotional intensities require a little more intervention.
 Never be afraid to ask for professional help from a doctor or therapist.
-Catching and working on these issues earlier than later will provide your child with the best chance to completely overcome them for the future!
+Catching and working on these issues earlier than later will provide your child with the best chance to completely overcome them in the future!